-Bainang County is located in the southern part of the Tibet Autonomous Region.
-It is high in the southwest and low in the northeast with landformof a high mountain and a wide valley
+Bainang County is located in southern of Tibet Autonomous Region.
+It is high in southwest and low in northeast with landformof a high mountain and a wide valley

 Population and ethnicity

-As of 2013, Bainang County has a total population of 44,000, of which the Tibetan population accounts for 88% of the total population.
+As of 2013, Bainang County has a total population of 44,000, of which Tibetan population accounts for 88% of total population.
 Other ethnic groups include Han, Hui, Mongolian, Manchu, Miao, and more.

-In the 8th year of Kaiyuan of Tang Dynasty (720 AD), Bainang County was established.
+In 8th year of Kaiyuan of Tang Dynasty (720 AD), Bainang County was established.

-In the 11th century, it was ruled separatly by Families of Qiong, Zhe and Jie.
+In 11th century, it was ruled separatly by Families of Qiong, Zhe and Jie.

-In the middle of the 13th century, Yuan Dynasty implemented the “130,000 household administrative system”
+In the middle of 13th century, Yuan Dynasty implemented “130,000 household administrative system”

-In the late 14th century, Pamu drukpa regime implemented the “Zong” system in Tibet.
+In late 14th century, Pamu drukpa regime implemented “Zong” system in Tibet.
 The adminitrative system of “County” was changed to be “Zong”

-From 15th to 16th century, Bainang Zong underwent the rule of the Pazhuo, Rembongpa, and Zangba Disi regimes.
+From 15th to 16th century, Bainang Zong underwent rule of Pazhuo, Rembongpa, and Zangba Disi regimes.